chesio/bc-security/README.md

 ##### Removed plugins check

 Although plugins can be removed from [Plugins Directory](https://wordpress.org/plugins/) for several reasons (not only because they have [security vulnerability](https://www.wordfence.com/blog/2017/09/display-widgets-malware/)), use of removed plugins is discouraged.
 Obviously, this check also works only for plugins installed from Plugins Directory.

+#### Safe Browsing check

+Checks whether your website is included on any of Google's [lists of unsafe web resources](https://developers.google.com/safe-browsing/) - this is usually a solid indicator of compromise.
+Note that for this check to run you have to provide [properly configured API key](https://developers.google.com/safe-browsing/v4/urls-hashing) via [plugin setup](#setup).

 #### Checklist monitoring